Help eliminate the STIGMA and be a part of the

 "I'm a supporter and had no idea the impact of your jobs.
 Thank you for bringing this forward." ~ Civilian supporter of first responders

 FRIDAY DECEMBER 11th 0800-1700 in Garland, TX.
 Hosted by Garland PD.
 TCOLE credits available.
 Click here to register.

 Tune in to Making A Difference (MAD) Radio each Wednesday as we highlight the importance of taking care of your mental health and spotlight resources which are ready to assist you. https://www.facebook.com/MakingaDifferenceTx

-To schedule a workshop for your group or department please call 469-232-7894.
-We are currently scheduling.
+To schedule a workshop for your group or department or if you have questions please call 469-232-7894.